Daniel J. Kimmel

 Biographic Overview

-• Concentration: Texts and Contexts/ Religions of the Classical and Late Ancient Mediterranean
+• Concentration: Texts and Contexts/ Religions of the Classical & Late Ancient Mediterranean.

-Daniel J. Kimmel (they/them) is a PhD Candidate/ABD in Religious Studies at Syracuse University.
+Daniel J. Kimmel is a PhD in Religious Studies at Syracuse University.

-Specializations: • Late Ancient Christianity • Religion in the Roman Empire • Magic in Antiquity • Neoplatonism & Theurgy • Method & Theory in the Study of Religion
+Specializations: • Late Ancient Christianity • Religion in the Roman Empire • Magic in Antiquity • Neoplatonism & Theurgy • Reception History of Antiquity

 Languages: • Latin • Ancient Greek • French • German